isorabins/hai-my-health/docs/# Project Status Report - Hai the Health.md

 # Project Status Report - Hai the Health Coach

+**Date:** 3/24/2
+-working on creating the DB
+   -creating a csv of 200 common health conditions -working on sourcing a DB of common foods
+   -details of how Im thinking of the db
+      -Idea would be to link the list of conditions and foods to the main DB, so it would fill in that cataogry when a user mentions a certain item.
+This would reduce the need for the AI to create its own catagories and increase normalization across the DB -want to seperate email address from health data asd much as possible for privacy -creating a seperate table for email and linked to userid with a foreign key

+   Starting to create the DB
+   -created all the tables
+   -having trouble importing the conditions CSV, getting an error that there is a column mismatch, expecting 3 but getting 2 -GPT says that it looks fine though, and that the 3rd is the condition_id so is supposed to be missing and auto filled in later...need to troubleshoot.
 **Date:** 3/24/24
 Created a flow chart of the app user journey and considerations -file saved in "docs" folder